-BALT 301 Managerial Decision Making Under Uncertainty.
-This course introduces students to the art and science of decision making under constraints such as limited data, uncertainty, and competing objectives.
-The course provides students with hands on experience using problem solving techniques.
+BALT 301 Managerial Decision-making Under Uncertainty.
+This course introduces students to the art and science of decision-making under constraints such as limited data, uncertainty, and competing objectives.
+The course provides students with hands on experience using problemsolving techniques.
 Students will be introduced to simulation modeling, optimization techniques, and decision trees.
+3 semester credit hours.
 Prerequisite: MGT 150.
 3 semester credit hours.
 Typically offered: Fall Term.

 BALT 310 Visualization Techniques and Dashboarding.
-There is a proliferation of data within organizations that can be used to reduce expenses and increase profits, i.e. gain a competitive edge.
+There is a proliferation of data within organizations that can be used to reduce expenses and increase profits i.e. gain a competitive edge.
 Attempting to gain insight into the numbers through text is ineffective.
 Visualization techniques provide an opportunity to spot trends and patterns.
 This course focuses on using visualization techniques to develop business insights and dashboards to effectively convey those insights to a non-technical audience.
-Prerequisite: Sophomore Standing.
+3 semester credit hours.
 3 semester credit hours.
 Typically offered: Fall Term.